Fleny113/Hexus/README.md

 These locations can be customized with the `XDG_CONFIG_HOME` (defaults to `~/.config`), `XDG_RUNTIME_DIR`[^XDG_RUNTIME_DIR] and `XDG_STATE_HOME` (defaults to `.local/state`) environment variables.
 On Windows setting the `XDG_RUNTIME_DIR` will not be ignored and that path will be used instead of using the `$XDG_STATE_HOME/hexus` folder.

-[^XDG_RUNTIME_DIR]: `XDG_RUNTIME_DIR` does not provide a clear default, however if running on Windows the value "defaults" to `$XDG_STATE_HOME/hexus`, on Unix systems a `hexus-runtime` directory will be created in the temp with the permissions `700` and the current user as the owner according to the XDG basedir specification
+[^XDG_RUNTIME_DIR]: `XDG_RUNTIME_DIR` does not provide a clear default, however if running on Windows the value "defaults" to `$XDG_STATE_HOME/hexus`, on Unix systems a `<UID>-runtime` directory, where `<UID>` is replaced with the user ID that is running hexus, will be created in the temp with the permissions `700` and the current user as the owner according to the XDG basedir specification

 The config file is a `.yaml` file with the following options:

 - `unixSocket`: Changes where the socket is located.
 Used for connecting to the daemon.
 - `httpPort`: The HTTP port to listen as an addition way to access the daemon to the required socket, useful for interfacing with software that cant use the socket. \[OPTIONAL\]
 - `cpuRefreshIntervalSeconds`: The interval for the refresh of CPU usage of applications.
-The lower the value, the more CPU Hexus will use but the more precise it will the the CPU usage of applications.
+The lower the value, the more CPU Hexus will use but the more precise it will the CPU usage of applications.
 Default 2.5 seconds.
-- `applications`: Object with the application name as the key as as the value the following proprieties.
+- `applications`: Object with the application name as the key as the value the following proprieties.
   - `executable`: The file to execute when spawning the application.
   - `arguments`: The arguments to give the executable, as a string. \[OPTIONAL\]
   - `workingDirectory`: The directory where the application should start.